webaverse/wtd/README.md

 ## Effect
 `move`: position to move to

-Could possibly also pass actions, or displaying text at a certain waypoint like:
+Could possibly also pass actions, or display text at a certain waypoint like:
 `speak`: "Hello there traveler!"